 To speak of specialties in Oriental Medicine is somewhat of an oxymoron.
 This medicine’s view of the client's entire being is so all-encompassing that it precludes a narrow view.
 Yet one’s experience, interests, and skills undoubtedly engender greater resonance and comfort in treating certain patterns of disorder over others.
 Indeed, our very own karma plays a pivotal role in the clients we attract and the conditions we treat.

-Many of the skills we call specialties are our response, as physicians, to the conditions our client's bring to us.
-Rare today, for instance, is the client who is not experiencing some degree of intestinal dysbiosis and some stage of adrenal stress, not to mention the influence of chemical or metal toxins from the environment.
+Rare today, for instance, is the client who is not experiencing some degree of intestinal dysbiosis and some stage of adrenal stress, not to mention the effects of chemical or metal toxins in our environment.
 These conditions are nearly indigenous to experiencing human life in this period of time, in this culture.
-They are the result of diet and lifestyle, as well as exposure to the considerable physical, mental, emotional, and toxic stresses of modern life in the industrial world.
+They are the result of diet and lifestyle, as well as exposure to the considerable physical, mental, emotional, and toxic stresses of modern life in an industrial world.
 These toxic stresses are like nothing humanity has heretofore experienced.
-Pharmaceutical drugs, environmental pollutants, herbicides, pesticides, food additives and denatured foods, noise pollution, light pollution — the list of damaging influences to which we're subjected is staggering.
-Any responsible health care professional must hone one's skills to address this onslaught and its consequences.
+Pharmaceutical and recreational drugs, environmental pollutants, herbicides, pesticides, food additives and lifeless, denatured foods, noise pollution, light pollution — the list of damaging influences to which we’re subjected is staggering.
+Any responsible health care professional must hone one’s skills to effectively address this onslaught and its insidious consequences.

 Without addressing these three, the client can only expect partial success and erratic health.